Giant Shipper Bets Big On Ending Its Carbon Emissions. Will It Pay Off?

 Probably not.

-"We are not so naïve that we think ... that all customers want to pay a lot to get carbon-neutral solutions," Jakobsen says.
+"We are not so naïve that we think ... that all customers want to pay a lot to get carbon neutral solutions," Jakobsen says.

 The second option: Cost efficiency.
 Maersk says it's essential to reduce the expense involved in these alternatives to fossil fuels.